 Prompt reporting is the key because your medical bills and any other workers' compensation benefits can't be paid until your workers' compensation claims administrator knows about the injury.
 The claims administrator is the company responsible for handling your claim and notifying you about your eligibility for benefits.
-Under state law, medical treatment must be authorized within one working day of the employer's receipt of the claims form.
-After you return the claim form, your employer will notify the claims administrator, you will be directed to a doctor, clinic or hospital if necessary, and a claims adjuster will be assigned to handle your claim.
+Under state law, medical treatment must be authorized within one working day of the employer's receipt of the claim form.
+After you return the claim form, your employer will notify the claims administrator, you will be directed to a doctor, clinic or hospital if necessary and a claims adjuster will be assigned to handle your claim.
 Until a claim is accepted or rejected, up to \$10,000 in medical treatment may be covered.
-State law requires pre-authorization of non-emergency medical care, and there are limits on some types of treatment, so stay in touch with your claims adjuster to make sure you get appropriate care and your bills will be paid.
+State law requires pre-authorization of non-emergency medical care, and there are limits on some types of treatment, so stay in touch with your claims adjuster to make sure you get appropriate care and your bills will be first aid.

-Ensure your right to benefits by reporting every injury, no matter how slight, and request a claim form if it's more than a minor injury requiring only first aid.
 You may not be able to get benefits if your employer doesn't learn of the injury within 30 days of the date of injury.
 If your injury or illness developed over time, report it as soon as you learn it was caused by your job.
 If your claim or benefits are denied you have a right to challenge the decision, but there are deadlines for filing the necessary paperwork, so don't delay.